striglia/striglia.github.com/source/_posts/2013-02-21-sins-of-the-test.markdown

 Let's briefly cover what this was designed to do.
 We have a method `method_under_test` that we want to run with some necessary arguments, testing each time that the output is what we expect.
 In particular, we want to test this method with a new secret feature turned both on and off.

 So what's bad about this?
 The big lesson I learned from looking back on this was that I had painfully abused the concept of a test suite in an attempt to be DRY.
 Note that the above solution has no single test suite that can be called -- in fact each test is segregated into its own test suite!
 Nasty!
 And the only reason I did all this was to create a few real test cases (the classes TestSecretFeatureOn/TestSecretFeatureOff here) with a bunch of variables that are required to be defined.
+Additionally, you can see that I've introduces a new test for every subclass that does nothing but ensure I am overriding the required parameters...at absolute best this test is irrelevant to the core functionality and distracting.

-Instead, I should have written the entire base class as a simple function with just `necessary_input` and `activate_feature` as arguments.
+Instead, I should have written the entire base class as a simple helper function with just `necessary_input` and `activate_feature` as arguments.
 The tests themselves could then be grouped into a single meaningful (and useful!) test suite and the `test_class_vars_are_set` eliminated entirely since it would be implicitly required by the function signature.
+Any further alterations I do to the code this covers can be easily and quickly tested by running a single test suite instead of having to run many small ones.

 Check out the improved code:
 ``` python